Poyntzpass: Sport

 The local Gaelic football club, named in honour of the rapparee, is Redmond O'Hanlon's (Cumann Réamainn Uí Anluain).
 Created around 1960, it became inactive in 1970 but was revived in 1977.
-It currently competes at Junior level in county competitions, and combines with Whitecross and Lissummon to field Minor teams as St Brigid's.
+As of 2012, it was competing at Junior level in competitions organised by Armagh GAA.

 Transport

 Poyntzpass straddles the main Belfast-Dublin railway line, and has a Northern Ireland Railways railway station.
 Poyntzpass railway station opened on 6 January 1862.

 The Newry Canal which flows through Poyntzpass follows the Armagh/Down border and was one of the first major canals to be constructed in Britain or Ireland.
 However, it never really fulfilled its promise to bring industry and prosperity and has been derelict since the 1940s.
 Its summit level is one mile (1.6 km) from the village at Acton Lake (Lough Shark).